JKLeckr/CupheadArchipelagoMod/BUILDING.md

 - A copy of Cuphead
 - [.NET SDK](https://dotnet.microsoft.com/en-us/download) 10 or greater.
 You need the `dotnet` program in your path.
 - [just](https://github.com/casey/just?tab=readme-ov-file#installation).
 You need the `just` program in your path.
 - [native-websocket-sharp](https://github.com/JKLeckr/native-websocket-sharp).
 Note that it must be the net35 windows version (even on Wine/Proton).
-The macOS version of the game requires the net35 macOS version.
+The macOS version must be built from source (See documentation to build on the [native-websocket-sharp](https://github.com/JKLeckr/native-websocket-sharp) repo).

 ### Notes